ifoxfoot/fqacalc/README.md

 importance for each category.
 There is also a species summary function that produces a summary of each species’ relative metrics in the data frame.
 Relative functions always allow duplicate species observations.
-They also allow ground and water to be included.
+They also always allow ground and water to be included.

 Relative functions have one additional argument which tells the functions what to calculate the relative value of: